 A meal plan with a balance of protein and carbs helps stabilize the metabolism to speed slimming.

-Days 1–3: “Proteins mixed with targeted veggies makes it impossible for the body to store fat,” says Pomroy.
+Days One to Three: “Proteins mixed with targeted veggies makes it impossible for the body to store fat,” says Pomroy.

 - Load up on veggies.
-At each meal, enjoy 4 oz. animal protein (or 3⁄4 cups beans) and unlimited non-starchy vegetables like broccoli, cauliflower and leafy greens.
+At each meal, enjoy four ounces animal protein (or 3/4 cup beans) and unlimited non-starchy vegetables like broccoli, cauliflower, and leafy greens.

 - Enjoy fruit.
-Get three servings (1 apple, 1 orange or 1 cup of berries or peaches) before dinner.
+Get three servings (one apple, one orange, or one cup of berries or peaches) before dinner.

-Days 4–7: Power up fat burning by indulging in healthy fats and protein.
+Days Four to Seven: Power up fat burning by indulging in healthy fats and protein.

 - Omit complex carbs at breakfast and dinner.

 - Protein-load in the morning.
-Aim to get 8 oz. first thing (try 4 eggs, or 2 eggs plus 4 oz. bacon or ham).
+Aim to get eight ounces first thing (try four eggs, or two eggs plus four ounces bacon or ham).

 - Focus on healthy fats.
-Add 1 serving (1⁄4 avocado, 1⁄4 cup hummus or raw nuts, or 2 Tbs. nut butters or oil) to all meals and snacks.
+Add one serving (1/4 avocado, 1/4 cup hummus or raw nuts, or two tablespoons nut butters or oil) to all meals and snacks.

-Sample Day 1 Meal: Salmon Dinner: Serve 4 oz. orange-glazed salmon alongside 1⁄2 cup brown rice and 1 cup sautéed green beans, yellow wax beans and baby carrots.
+Sample Day One Meal: Salmon Dinner: Serve four ounces orange-glazed salmon alongside 1/2 cup brown rice and one cup sautéed green beans, yellow wax beans, and baby carrots.

 If your metabolism is stagnant: